 3. Exclusive Friends of the BPT e-mailouts

-4. 15% off all guided pilgrimages (re-launching this Autumn!)
+4. 15% off all guided pilgrimages (re-launching when Covid-19 restrictions allow)

 5. 15% off Cotswolds Outdoors (for all your pilgrim kit!)